lizmat/raku-all-modules/cpan/ELIZABETH/P5fc/README.md

 Elizabeth Mattijsen <liz@wenzperl.nl>

 Source can be located at: https://github.com/lizmat/P5fc .
-Comments and Pull Requests are wefcome.
+Comments and Pull Requests are welcome.

 COPYRIGHT AND LICENSE
 =====================